japanoise/gomacs/README_WINDOWS.txt

 Terminal Title
 ==============

-Windows doesn't support setting the terminal title, so disable it in your rc
+Windows doesn't support setting the terminal title, so terminal-title-mode does nothing.
-file:

-(remdefaultmode "terminal-title-mode")

 Control-H
 =========